 But we still have to find out how to mine such a huge potential.
 “We need to know what’s going on with the bacteria down to the strain level to fully understand their phenotype,” Romanos says.
 With that aim, his company is building a data repository, similar to those for the human genome.

 Kelly highlighted the main challenge at the moment is understanding the mode of action of specific organisms.
 “The field is in a very early stage, there is a relatively small number of companies in clinical stage worldwide.”
-(Indeed, when we scouted companies to include in our microbiome infographic, they seemed to be few and far between!)

 For her, the next step is getting from correlation to identifying causality, and she knows a couple of companies that are pushing that frontier and aiming to pinpoint causality, but couldn’t disclose their names.
 She did mention, though, the progress made with FishTaco, a system developed at the University of Washington with potential to discern how much each bacterial strain contributes to a disease phenotype.

 Furthermore, Kelly thinks that the public is more motivated than ever to look after themselves, not just regarding disease but also maintaining a healthy lifestyle.
 “The microbiome affects every aspect of human physiology.
 The market is predicted to reach €500M by 2025, but it can be much bigger if we make the right discoveries quickly,” she concluded.